The talent woes

 Talent can easily be one of the most overused words these days in the human resources (HR) industry.
 With almost every other company having a talent programme, those not in the programme, especially the bosses of these ‘talents’, may find that having a talent in the department can be a blessing or a curse.

-Many companies invest time to structure a framework for talent programmes, trainings, projects, remuneration and branding, in a bid to make it most relevant to their company.
+Many companies invest time to structure a framework for talent programmes, pieces of training, projects, remuneration and branding, in a bid to make it most relevant to their company.

 However, most of the time, they forget a very key element to successful implementation – training and preparing the people managing the talent.